 Perhaps less dining out, specialty coffees, beer or liquor.
 Cutting back is not for a lifetime.
 It could simply be for 12 months or until you build an emergency savings.
-Since the national savings account interest rate is 0.09 percent, it's worth considering a high-interest savings account like the CIT Bank Savings Builder Account that earns 1.30 percent interest as long as you deposit $100 a month into the account.
+Since the national savings account interest rate is 0.17 percent, it’s worth considering a high-interest savings account to make the most of your money.

 The journey to excellent credit requires living on a budget

 2. Live on a Budget.
 To improve credit scores you must live on a budget.
 Only when your credit goals are reached, consider adjusting your budget, but until then, adhere to a fairly rigid budget during the journey to excellent credit scores; or, if you don’t like budgeting consider a side gig to earn extra money.

 Hloom, a professional services site, surveyed 2,000 Americans to compile a report on the United States of Financial Waste, which looked at how people in the U.S. waste their hard-earned dollars.
 The findings analyzed wasteful spending habits of Millennials, Generation X(ers) to Baby Boomers.
 It was interesting to see that all 3 generations put the most wasteful spending on dining out.
 But as you can see below the 3 generations differed on other wasteful expenditures.

 Rebuilding credit involves using credit, not building debt